How To Make iPhone Apps – Object Oriented Programming and Classes

 Together, all these elements form the method signature.

-We’re not done yet!
-So far, we’ve defined the method in the Header file but we’ve still got to implement the method in the Implementation file.
-That is, write the code for the method to actually do what it’s suppose to do!
+We’re not done yet.
+So far, we’ve defined the method in the header file but we’ve still got to implement the method in the implementation file.

 In Superhero.m, it’ll look like this: